dknaack/pram/README.md

 options by running the program without any arguments.

 After the program starts, you can see the available commands by typing `help`.
-In the command line, you don't need to type the command twice.
+In the command line, you don't need to type the same command twice.
 You can simply leave it blank and hit enter.
 This will run the same command as before (similar to something like gdb).

 	./pram example.txt